NCBI-Hackathons/seqacademy/chipseq.md

 The ChIP-Seq data is from https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP132584

 The model organism for this project is Yeast i.e. Saccharomyces cerevisiae.
 For RNA-Seq, yeast data between euploid and aneuoploid conditions will be compared.
-For ChIP-SEq, yeast data between 3AT-treated and untreated conditions will be compared.
+For ChIP-Seq, yeast data between 3AT-treated and untreated conditions will be compared.

 The following cell contains python code.